Sankarraja007/22BCE1238-DA3/README.md

 Then, click on the "Solve the Sudoku" button, this will create the solution grid to the right of the Input grid.

+For a Sudoku to have only 1 possible solution, there should be a minimum of 17 valid entries (non-repetitive in same row, column, or box) in the 9x9 grid.
+But, if less than 17 valid entries are provided, the app will provide only 1 out of the many possible solutions.